Polytoria/Docs/docs/classes/NPC/Properties/Health.md

 # Health
 ### Description
-Health property of an NPC
+Specifies the current amount of health an NPC has.

 Property of [NPC](/classes/NPC/)